A free virtual educational event

 Building an Effective Ending the HIV Epidemic Plan

 Nationally a major effort is being undertaken to get to zero new HIV infections in the United States.
 As part of this effort, jurisdictions need to develop a community based approach and strategy.
 This webinar presented by Sara Semelka, Special Projects Manager, AIDS Foundation Chicago, discusses aspects of planning and community engagement employed in Chicago to develop their comprehensive community driven Ending the HIV Epidemic plan.

 HIV Continuum of Care Best Practices

-Many cities around the Untied States have an AIDS Service Organization (ASO), but this webinar will discuss the unique multidisciplinary and integrated approach of Caracole’s care, housing, and prevention teams.
-Adam Reilly, Caracole Prevention Manager, moderates how Caracole’s approach leads to better community and client engagement, health outcomes, and challenges faced.
+Many cities around the Untied States have an AIDS Service Organization (ASO), but this webinar discusses the unique multidisciplinary and integrated approach of Caracole’s care, housing, and prevention teams.
+Adam Reilly, Caracole Prevention Manager, moderates how Caracole’s approach leads to better community and client engagement, better health outcomes, and the challenges faced.
+Featuring:

 Practical Guide to Managing PrEP in Primary Care

 PrEP is one of our biggest opportunities to end the HIV epidemic and this webinar seeks to take the mystery out of PrEP care for providers.
 Learn best practices for prescribing PrEP and providing on-going PrEP care from Ann K. Avery, MD, Associate Professor, Case Western Reserve University and Infectious Disease Physician at MetroHealth Medical Center.

 The Changing Landscape of Harm Reduction Outreach

 Often people who use drugs are thought to be in urban areas, but this webinar with Tasha Turner-Bicknell, DNP, Assistant Professor, University of Cincinnati College of Nursing, quickly dispels that myth.
 Learn about best practices related to harm reduction and outreach in rural areas and how best to engage those communities.